Z0rdak/RepetierMqtt/README.md

 ## Getting started

 **DISCLAIMER:** *RepetierMqtt is still in beta.
-Bugs are to be expected - please bear with me and help improving it by submitting issues on [GitHub](https://github.com/Z0rdak/RepetierMqtt/issues).*
+Bugs are to be expected - please help improving RepetierMqtt by submitting issues on [GitHub](https://github.com/Z0rdak/RepetierMqtt/issues).*

 The following sections show some examples on how to use the RepetierMqtt client.
 The examples are not exhaustive.
 I will try to write a more thourough documentation as soon as possible.